dekorateio/dekorate/docs/configuration-guide.md

 They can be referenced by index inside brackets as in java for example: `dekorate.kubernetes.labels[0]`.

 ## Complex object
-Each property of the complex object can be specified, by expanding the the property key.
+Each property of the complex object can be specified, by expanding the property key.
 For example lets assume the object `Probe` that looks like:

 | Property              | Type   | Description | Default Value |